 We’ve got a shared apartment with her family at the Marmara Manhattan.
 The wedding was Thursday, and whilst it was a very small and intimate affair, it was one of the best weddings I’ve been to.
-Everyone got ready in the Apartment, all the girls had their hair done by Drybar.
+Everyone got ready in the Apartment, which was spotless, must have used apartment cleaning NYC.
+All the girls had their hair done by Drybar.
 An app that gets a stylist to your door to put your hair in the style you want – brilliant!
 The two women did an amazing job on everyone.
 I felt slightly lazy just dumping on a suit and brushing my hair after everyone went to massive effort, but we scrubbed up well.

 We needed cars to the ceremony and thankfully GetTaxi, or Gett as it’s now known works well out here too, I love using it in London for black cabs, and in New York it’s more like Uber, with a range of cars at varying prices.
 Miss A’s Dad sorted out some massive, shiny Chevrolet’s to get us to the ‘venue’ – Central Park.

 It’s bizarre having such a massive park in the heart of such a busy city, but it really is a fantastic place to get married.
 The wedding took place in a small bandstand / pagoda in Central Park, with the ceremony led by an officiant who had a scary resemblance to Jerry Springer.